| Print full guidance

 • anticipate the needs of blind and partially sighted people in your area for example, ensuring poll cards are sent in individuals’ preferred formats enabling them to access the information on them independently

-• comply with your duty under the Equality Act 2010 to make reasonable adjustments to assist individuals on the register to participate in elections
+• comply with your duty under equalities legislation to make reasonable adjustments to assist individuals on the register to participate in elections